 Now is one interaction style better than the other?
 No, not at all.
-Each has their flaws.
-However, once you identify individually and as a couple which type of interaction style you are, it will help tremendously as to why arguments end up going a certain way, whether unresolved and ignored, or always filled criticizism and yelling.
+Each has its flaws.
+However, once you identify individually and as a couple which type of interaction style you are, it will help tremendously as to why arguments end up going a certain way, whether unresolved and ignored, or always filled criticism and yelling.
 You may then discuss with your partner that when an argument does arise, how it should be best handled.
 Communication becomes key in this case.
 Take responsibility for yourself, whether you are a protestor or withdrawer.
-Discuss how both parties can work on approaching an impending argument in a more civil manner, rather then confronting your spouse or ignoring the problem altogether.
+Discuss how both parties can work on approaching an impending argument in a more civil manner, rather than confronting your spouse or ignoring the problem altogether.

 The idea of fighting being a regular occurrence in a marriage, or that it is even healthy, is not always true.
 If there are constant arguments in your relationship, there needs to be some personal responsibility from both individuals to figure out why.
 If you are bickering about the same problem or topic, it should be addressed fully.
 Either a compromise or solution should be met and ended for good.
 For example, if you are fighting about finances such as overspending, discuss working on a budget or putting yourselves on a limit for the time being.
 If a solution cannot be found, or one person refuses to make any effort in taking personal responsibility or agreeing to a solution, then perhaps finding a 3rd party or even marital counselling is in order.

 Our Interaction Style

 My husband and I found out during our engagement that we both fell under the withdraw category.
 This put us under withdraw + withdraw as our arguing style.
 As hard as it is to believe, we do not argue.
 I think in the entire duration of our relationship (going on 4 years now), we had maybe around 3-5 real arguments.
 However, they weren’t severe in the slightest.
 We cannot even remember what we were fighting about because none of these fights had any power, life, or energy given to them.